-- Mediated Settlement Conferences during (a) Discovery.
-In selected civil cases (see section [b] for a description of cases automatically selected for mediation) there shall be conducted a mediated settlement conference in accordance with Local Rule 601 et. seg.
+- (a) Mediated Settlement Conferences During Discovery.
+In selected civil cases (see section [b] for a description of cases automatically selected for mediation) there shall be conducted a mediated settlement conference in accordance with LR83.9a-g.
 The conference may be set for any time during the discovery period, as agreed by the parties.
 In appropriate cases, the parties may wish to schedule the mediation early in the discovery period, after a first round of depositions or other discovery.
 In other cases, the parties may choose to set the conference near the end of the discovery period after all, or substantially all, discovery is complete.
-The parties shall discuss the timing of the mediated settlement conference during the Rule 26(f) meeting of the parties. - Automatic Selection by these Rules. (b) Several categories of civil cases are automatically selected for mediated settlement conferences, without specific order by the court.
-These categories include, according to designations on the civil cover sheet (1) contract [categories 110-140 and 160-195, specifically excluding 150-153], (2) tort [all categories, 310-385], (3) civil rights [all categories, 440-444], (4) labor [all categories, 710-791], (5) property rights [all categories, 820-840], (6) antitrust [category 410], (7) banks and banking [category 430], (8) securities/commodities/exchange [category 850] and (9) environmental matters [category 893]. parties to these actions shall discuss mediation plans as the Fed.R.Civ.P.
+The parties shall discuss the timing of the mediated settlement conference during the Rule 26(f) meeting of the parties. - (b) Automatic Selection by these Rules.
+Several categories of civil cases are automatically selected for mediated settlement conferences, without specific order by the court.
+These categories include, according to the nature of suit designations made in opening the case in CM/ECF or as listed within the court forms appearing at www.ncmd.uscourts.gov, (1) contract [categories 110-140 and 160-195, specifically excluding 150-153], (2) tort [all categories, 310-385], (3) civil rights [all categories, 440-444], (4) labor [all categories, 710-791], (5) property rights [all categories, 820-840], (6) antitrust [category 410], (7) banks and banking [category 430], (8) securities/commodities/ exchange [category 850] and (9) environmental matters [category 893].
+The parties to these actions shall discuss mediation plans at the Fed.R.Civ.P.
 26(f) meeting of the parties and report such plans in their Rule 26(f) Report in preparation for the entry of an initial pretrial order.
-See Local Rule 203 (b)(c) and (d).
+See LR16.1(b)(c) and (d).
 Cases wherein the United States is a party or the plaintiff appears pro se are not included within this automatic selection for mediation.